Parameter Variance-Covariance Matrix from the Hessian Matrix

 An object of class

-element containing MLE parameter estimates from e.g.MARSSkem
+marssMLE.
+This object must have a$parelement containing MLE parameter estimates from e.g.MARSSkem.- method

 The method to use for computing the Hessian.
 Options are